Using Extended Business Analysis

 Using BI Codes in Transactions, Reports, and Budgets

-Using BI Codes in transactions
+Using BI Codes in Transactions

 BI Codes (and GL Codes) on transactions let you identify the Location, Customer Category, Department, or other Dimensions you set up.
 Every transaction line using BI Codes carries the following: